-This is Scott, Chris' resident photographer and confidante (translated - husband!).
-If you've followed The Café for a while you might have been wondering; "Where does this girl get all the herbs and flowers that she uses as garnishes and ingredients in her amazing foods?"
-Well, today we'll explore the answer - It's called an Herb Rack Drip System.
+This is Scott, Chris’ resident photographer and confidante (translated – husband!).
+As Chris was planning the time she would be gone on her trip this week, I brought up the subject that her readers might be asking the question, “Where does this girl get all the herbs that she uses as garnishes and ingredients in her amazing foods?”
+Well, today we’ll explore the answer – It’s called an Herb Rack Drip System.

 Years ago, as a Mother’s Day gift, I wanted to build an herb garden for Chris.
 As I was planning it, I realized that there were several flaws to the designs I had previously seen in magazines and gardening books.
 Most people grow their herbs in a regular garden, a raised bed, or in pots directly on their patio or deck.
 Each one of these plans was OK, but had shortcomings.
 I also noticed that if we put herbs out in the backyard garden, Chris would seldom walk out to get them because when she was cooking she usually needed them ASAP.

 Now, if you were a fly on the wall in our house, you’d know that Chris and I run on two wheels most of the time, so expedience is of the utmost importance!
 When I tried to move some of the herbs to the deck, they left it in a total mess with water, mildew, plant parts and dirt all over.
 The other major problem was that, if we went away for more than two days, the herbs in the pots committed hari kari and didn’t recover due to a lack of water.
 Consequently, all our hard work at the beginning of the season was for naught.

 One day I was out on the deck and had an “aha!” moment.
 Why not create an herb rack drip system that would be attached to the deck railing?